rv3r/Scarpet-scripts/programs/README.md

 # No Void Damage
 Heals players if they fall into the void.
 This script assumes you've fallen into the void in the End as it will teleport you back to the End platform after 10 seconds if you fail to leave the void.
 Useful for when the server lets you glitch through the world and fall into the void.
 There's no point in losing your stuff if it wasn't your fault.

+# Open Box
+Put 'open' in a shulker box name and throw to open.
+Close the screen like usual when done.

 # Portal Orient
 Makes a player face away from a specified side of a Nether portal after a dimension change.
 Now you won't have to remember which way to face when getting in the portal.
 Settings are player specific and script will do nothing if each side has the same number of valid blocks.